kurtn3x/CSGOExternal/README.md

+Credits: https://github.com/XanOpiat/Python-CSGO-Cheat, learned from that cheat.
+Aimbot functions are C+P from there.
+****
 ## Requirements:
 #### - Cheat is written and tested in Python 3.10.
 For full functionality use Python3.10.
 (Probably works with other 3.x versions as well)
 #### - PyQT5